h2oai/h2o-3/h2o-docs/src/product/data-science/xgboost.rst

 -  **reg_alpha**: Specify a value for L1 regularization.
 This defaults to 0.

 -  **scale_pos_weight**: Specify the multiplier that will be used for gradient calculation for observations with positive weights.
 This is useful for imbalanced problems, a good starting value is sum(weight of negative observations) / sum(weight of positive observations).
-This default to 1.
+This defaults to 1.

 -  **dmatrix_type**: Specify the type of DMatrix.
 Valid options include the following: "auto", "dense", and "sparse".
 Note that for ``dmatrix_type="sparse"``, NAs and 0 are treated equally.
 This value defaults to "auto".